eljefe303030/Melius/THP/ReadMe.md

 4. [Minerals Overhaul](https://www.nexusmods.com/starfield/mods/11894) Changes how mining resources works and feels.
 More in-depth mining systems.
 New attachments.
 Better skill development.
 > [!IMPORTANT]
 > The mod description page says you have to pick up a specific cutter during the intro mission in the Vectera mine, you can ignore this, as I patched this to not be needed.
-4. [Manual Reload Console Command Runner Updated Edition](https://www.nexusmods.com/starfield/mods/15743) Disables auto reload. **If using a controller you will need to [map the 'R' key using a virtual keyboard](https://github.com/eljefe303030/Melius/blob/96dc3f04f50b2083981c5843a8321bb02447f8fd/assets/docs/MWS%20Xbox%20Controller%20layout%20instructions.md) or disable this mod.** [Bhaeron has created an Xbox layout you can use.](https://docs.google.com/document/d/1Mg7zZY-9JD-BvFoFrVThjib2StEkkkxGMcHwZ_1NZ60/edit?tab=t.0)
 5. [Suit Up - Realistic Armor](https://www.nexusmods.com/starfield/mods/12102) A lightweight, highly compatible rebalance of all armors based on category and function.
 6. [Revelation - Main Quest Overhaul](https://www.nexusmods.com/starfield/mods/10418) This mod overhauls Starfield's main quest, including removing most Temples.
 7. Multiple mods that remove the chance of coming across the same POIs all the time.